Tampa Military Crime Lawyers

-The Court-Martial System & Its Differences with Civilian Court
+The Court-Martial System & Its Differences from Civilian Court

 Military court, also known as a court-martial, is where military members have their trial heard and their judgment determined.
 These courts hear everything from minor crimes such as theft to severe military crimes such as desertion.
-Military courts follow different procedures and have a different appeals process.
-So, it’s important to have a defense team that understands the unique challenges and procedures of the court-martial system.
+Military courts follow different procedures and have different appeals processes.
+It’s essential to have a defense team that understands the unique challenges and procedures of the court-martial system.

 There are three kinds of court-martial:

-- Summary Court-Martial: This type of court-martial typically involves minor cases.
-Punishments will be determined according to the pay grade of the defendant and a single officer will serve as prosecutor and defense.
-If the defendant is an E-4 or below, punishment may include 30 days of confinement, reduced pay, and a 60-day restriction period.
+- Summary Court-Martial: This typically involves minor cases.
+Punishments will be determined according to the defendant’s pay grade, and a single officer will serve as prosecutor and defense.
+If the defendant is an E-4 or below, punishment may include 30 days of confinement, reduced pay, and a 60-day restriction.

 - Special Court-Martial: This type of court-martial handles “intermediate” cases involving a three-officer jury, defense counsel, prosecutor, and military judge.
-The defendant may also be able to opt for a trial by judge or a minimum of a third enlisted personnel.
+The defendant may also opt for a trial by a judge or a jury consisting of a minimum of one-third enlisted personnel.

-- General Court-Martial: This court-martial serves harsh penalties, such as bad conduct discharges, dishonorable discharges, and even death sentences.
-Before the case reaches general court-martial, protocol must be followed.
-This includes investigation before the trial.
-In addition, the defendant can pay for civilian legal counsel in this court-martial.
+- General Court-Martial: This serves harsh penalties, such as bad conduct discharges, dishonorable discharges, and even death sentences.
+Before the case reaches general court-martial, the protocol must be followed, including investigation before the trial.
+The defendant can also pay for civilian legal counsel.

 Contact our Tampa military crime lawyers for experienced help.
 Your initial consultation is free of charge!